Peter, son of Töre: Assassination of Queen Gertrude

-When Andrew II left Hungary for a new campaign against Halych, a group of Hungarian lords, taking advantage of the King's absence, captured and murdered Queen Gertrude and many of her courtiers in the Pilis Hills on 28 September 1213.
-Gertrude's body was torn to pieces, while her brother Berthold, the Archbishop of Kalocsa and Leopold VI, Duke of Austria narrowly escaped with their lives.
+When Andrew II left Hungary for a new campaign against Galicia, a group of Hungarian lords, taking advantage of the King's absence, captured and murdered Queen Gertrude and many of her courtiers in the Pilis Hills on 28 September 1213.
+Gertrude's body was torn to pieces, while her brother Berthold, the Archbishop of Kalocsa, and Leopold VI, Duke of Austria narrowly escaped.
 Gertrude was buried in the Pilis Abbey.
-According to the contemporary reports, Peter personally slaughtered the Queen, while Palatine Bánk Bár-Kalán, the Kacsics brothers (Simon and Michael) and other lords were also involved in the conspiracy.
+According to contemporary reports, Peter personally killed the Queen, while Palatine Bánk Bár-Kalán, the Kacsics brothers (Simon and Michael), and other lords were also implicated in the conspiracy.

-The motivation of the murderers is uncertain.
-According to later tradition, Queen Gertrude's brother (Berthold) raped Bánk's wife.
-Bánk killed the Queen because he felt she had encouraged her brother.
-This version appeared in the Chronicon rhythmicum Austriacum around 1270, which was repeated by the 14th-century Hungarian chronicles (Chronica Hungarorum, Annales Posonienses etc.).
-Formerly linguist János Horváth argued the chroniclers in fact referred to the coeval Felician Záh's assassination attempt (1330) against Charles I of Hungary, when describing Gertrude's death.
+The motivation behind the assassination is uncertain.
+Later tradition holds that Queen Gertrude's brother (Berthold) raped Bánk's wife, and Bánk killed the Queen because he felt she had encouraged her brother.
+This version appeared in the Chronicon rhythmicum Austriacum around 1270, and was repeated by 14th-century Hungarian chronicles (Chronica Hungarorum, Annales Posonienses etc.).
+The linguist János Horváth formerly argued that the chroniclers in fact referred to the coeval Felician Záh's assassination attempt (1330) against Charles I of Hungary when describing Gertrude's death.
 József Katona's Bánk bán (which was set to music by Ferenc Erkel), where Peter appears as Ban Petúr, also preserved and spread this version.
-Further records from the 15th century, based on De fundatoribus monasterii Diessensis, says Gertrude was innocently murdered, because she had not known Berthold's intention and crime.
+Further records from the 15th century, based on De fundatoribus monasterii Diessensis, suggest Gertrude was innocently murdered because she had not known of Berthold's intention and crime.

-It is much more likely that the Hungarian lords led by Peter, who were aggrieved at Queen Gertrude's favoritism towards her German entourage, feared to permanently lose their court positions and influence.
-Formerly, Gertrude's two brothers, Ekbert, Bishop of Bamberg, and Henry II, Margrave of Istria, fled to Hungary in 1208 after they were accused of participating in the murder of Philip, King of the Germans.
+A more likely motive is that the Hungarian lords led by Peter, resentful of Queen Gertrude's favoritism towards her German entourage, feared losing their court positions and influence.
+Gertrude's two brothers, Ekbert, Bishop of Bamberg, and Henry II, Margrave of Istria, had fled to Hungary in 1208 after being accused of participating in the murder of Philip, King of the Germans.
 Berthold of Kalocsa (since 1206) was also appointed Ban of Slavonia in 1209 and later Voivode of Transylvania in 1212 by the dismissals of Bánk Bár-Kalán and Michael Kacsics respectively.
-Andrew's generosity towards his wife's German relatives and courtiers obviously discontented the local lords.
-The unidentified author of the Gesta Hungarorum also referred to the Germans from the Holy Roman Empire when he sarcastically mentioned that "now ... the Romans gaze on the goods of Hungary."
-Some sources also mention John, Archbishop of Esztergom's famous letter (Reginam occidere).
-Historian Tamás Körmendi considered Peter's personal motivation behind the murder.
+Andrew's generosity towards his wife's German relatives and courtiers clearly displeased the Hungarian lords.
+The unidentified author of the Gesta Hungarorum also referenced Germans from the Holy Roman Empire when he included a sarcastic remark that "now ... the Romans gaze on the goods of Hungary."
+Some sources also cite John, Archbishop of Esztergom's famous letter (Reginam occidere).
+Historian Tamás Körmendi suggested Peter had a personal motive behind the murder.